mcnairsa/100-days-of-code/log.md

 re: '... childish, but ... presentable.'
 me: At least you have something ...and something is something to build on.

+### Day ???/100: 07-12-2024
+**Today's Progress**:
+More work on the Dexign System project.
+Colors sorted.

+**Thoughts:**
+Paring it back to what is actually asked for is hard.
+Were I doing this again I would follow the course 'properly' and do things as presented not when my ego saw fit to deign to do them.

+**Pay Forward:**
+1. @gman 1647 on fCC Discord
+re: 'just a bit of'
+me: Whatever  you can do is enough:-)

+2. @imola on fCC Discord
+re: frustrated
+me: Probably feel better after sleeping on it?

 ### Day ???/100:
 **Today's Progress**: